For questions regarding the Ebola virus, please call (202) 442-8141.

-Normal commercial companies with paid employees, but often on contract to the local or national government.
-Many private companies provide only the patient transport elements of ambulance care (i.e. non urgent), but in some places, they are also contracted to provide emergency care, or to form a 'second tier' response, where they only respond to emergencies when all of the full-time emergency ambulance crews are busy or to respond to non-emergency home calls, such as "pick up and put back" calls, which are made when a person falls without injury, but needs help getting up.
+These are normal commercial companies with paid employees, but often on contract to the local or national government.
+Many private companies provide only the patient transport element of ambulance care (i.e. non-urgent).
+However, in some places, they are also contracted to provide emergency care, or to form a 'second tier' response, where they only respond to emergencies when the full-time emergency ambulance crews are busy or they respond to non-emergency home calls, such as "pick up and put back" calls.
+This is when a person falls without injury but needs help getting up.
 Dependent on their contract they might also provide "first aid only" services, such as providing bandages (but not a trip to the hospital emergency room) to a child who skinned his/her knees at a playground.
 They may also be contracted by private clients to provide standby EMS for large events such as sports, conventions, or parades.

 Combined Emergency Service

-These are full service emergency service agencies, which may be found in places such as airports or large colleges and universities.
+These are full-service emergency service agencies, which may be found in places such as airports or large colleges and universities.
 Their key feature is that all personnel are trained not only in ambulance (EMT) care, but as a firefighter and a peace officer (police function).
-They may also be found in some smaller towns and cities which do not have the resource or requirement for separate services.
-This multifunctionality allows the community to make the most of limited resource or budget by having a single team respond to any emergency.
+They may also be found in some smaller towns and cities which do not have the resources or requirements for separate services.
+This multi-functionality allows the community to make the most of limited resources or budget by having a single team respond to any emergency.

 Hospital Based Service